royludo/SFBIStats/README.md

 ### Charts

-The charts are numbered according to the script that created it:
+You can see a sample of the output charts [here](https://www.dropbox.com/sh/b33edivf9tuljfw/AABiurGJNg0i0EdhxoEwouc0a).
+They are numbered according to the script that created it:
  - summary.py : 1
  - lexical_analysis.py : 2 (unusable with the provided data)
  - time_series.py : 3